Social Skills Groups

 Interdisciplinary Teaming

-ABA clinicians collaborate under BCBA supervision with access to SLP and OT consultation.
+ABA clinicians collaborate under RBA supervision with access to SLP and OT consultation.

 Generalization to School & Community